hpsc-lab/SecureArithmetic.jl/docs/src/tutorials/remote-computation.md

 Once the handshake is complete and thus the trusted certificate in place, we can offload the computation to the server and receive the result back.
+We thus execute the following code on the client side.
 ```jldoctest OblOffl-example; filter = r".*POST /add.*"
 conn = ConnectParams()